 P r o d u c i n g

 As a producer, my job is to balance logistics and creativity in support of the artistic team.
 With The Woolgatherers, I managed fundraising campaigns ranging from $2,000 to $15,000 as well as marketing strategies that sold out numerous performances.
-And, as anyone in the theater knows, I picked up any and all bits and pieces that needed tending throughout the process, from hiring front of house staff to running out and buying ice myself.
-I also worked as an actor and producer, and learned a great deal from managing the two in tandem: prioritization, delegation, and self-awareness as I balanced creativity and logistics in tandem.
+And, as any theater maker knows, I picked up any and all bits and pieces that needed tending throughout the process, from hiring front of house staff to running out and buying ice myself.
+I also worked as an actor for this company, strengthening my prioritization, delegation, and self-awareness as I balanced creativity and logistics in tandem.

-I stepped away from The Woolgatherers as a stronger leader, a more supportive team member, and a lifelong student of group dynamics and interpersonal communication.
+I stepped away from The Woolgatherers a stronger leader, a more supportive team member, and a lifelong student of group dynamics and interpersonal communication.
 It brings me deep pleasure to bring artists together and help facilitate a shared creative process.
-I am currently applying these skills to the incumbent lanch of my next theater company -- more info soon to come!

 Photos from 'Eyes of a Blue Dog,' 'Romeo and Juliet,' and 'Genesis 22.'
 The Woolgatherers Theater Group, NY.
 Photos by Ariella Axelbank and others.